symfony/symfony-docs/components/templating.rst

 The Templating Component
 ========================

-    The Templating Component is a PHP template engine providing template inheritence and object-oriented helper functions.
+    Templating provides all the tools needed to build any kind of template system.

+    It provides an infrastructure to load template files and optionally monitor them for changes.
+It also provides a concrete template engine implementation using PHP with additional tools for escaping and separating templates into blocks and layouts.

 Installation
 ------------